Reinforcement Learning for Multi-Truck Vehicle Routing Problems: Policy Neural Network for Routing Decisions

 \subsubsection{Decoder Structure}

-We now take the modified nodes of equation (\ref{eq:encoded-extended-for-decoder}) and put them through a single layer with a structure identical to the encoder layers of equation (\ref{eq:enc-layer-att}) and (\ref{eq:enc-layer-ff}) except that the nodes have a greater dimension due to the modifications in equation (\ref{eq:encoded-extended-for-decoder}) and one additional modification explained momentarily.
-We denote the output as $\left(\overline{\mathbf{h}}^1_{i}\right)_{i=1}^n$.
+The first layer of the decoder has exactly the same structure as the encoder layer of (\ref{eq:enc-layer-att}) and (\ref{eq:enc-layer-ff}), and takes as input the modified nodes of equation (\ref{eq:encoded-extended-for-decoder}).
+The only differences between this layer and the encoder layer are that the nodes have a greater dimension due to the modifications in equation (\ref{eq:encoded-extended-for-decoder}), and one additional modification explained below.
+We denote the output as $\{\overline{\mathbf{h}}^1_{i}\}_{i\in [n]}$.

 The additional modification is that, following \cite{kool2018attention}, we adjust the computation of keys and values in equations \eqref{eq:k-heads-no-source} and \eqref{eq:v-heads-no-source} by adding \emph{source terms}: